-I personally dislike long workouts as they can be boring and obviously time consuming, which can really effect motivation.
+I personally dislike long workouts, they can be boring and obviously time consuming.
+Long workouts can really have a negative affect on motivation.

 I prefer to limit my workouts to 30 – 40 minutes.
 Sometimes I will workout longer if I am feeling particularly energetic or motivated.
 The workouts here will reflect my preference for shorter workouts.